 The capacity profile of a district comprises the total available resources a district may possess during the time of disaster.
 Three factors can explain the capacity/ resource profile: human resources e.g. how much manpower the district possesses; assets/ financial resources e.g. the availability of funds and capital; and infrastructure e.g. availability of buildings for shelter and rescue during a disaster.
-A detailed description of resource availability and capacity has been outlined in Annexure II.
 Resources available include manpower and light to heavy machinery reported through various local and provincial stakeholders.
 It is crucial that these resources are used effectively, as in previous situations mismanagement has been witnessed.